 All Individuals are invited to the classes on this calendar.
 We offer five categories of instruction: Graduate/Faculty focus, First-Year Experience (Undergraduate focus), Fall Break Workshops at Love, Fall Break Workshops at CYT, and CYT Learn over Lunch.
 You can also request a consultation with a specialist.

 Use this menu to filter to a specific category.

 The Libraries offer a variety of ways to help students develop their research and information literacy skills.
 While we recommend students begin early in their career at UNL, it’s never too late to learn!
 Through the Library Instruction office and Subject specialists, basic and advanced instruction sessions can be tailored to meet the needs of your students and course.

-Each academic department has a Subject Librarian, who does most of the library instruction for that department, has expertise in research sources and methods, and is knowledgeable about library services, policies, and collections.
-In consultation with faculty, Subject Librarians develop instruction sessions that achieve course and information literacy goals.
+Each academic department has an assigned Subject Librarian.
+This Librarian will perform most of the library instruction for that department and has expertise in research sources and methods, and is knowledgeable about library services, policies, and collections.
+In consultation with faculty, Subject Librarians can develop personalized instruction sessions that achieve course and information literacy goals.
 Common goals are: